LouisDesdoigts/dLux/docs/tutorials/introductory/overview.md

 ## Adding Aberrations

-It is very common for an optical system to have aberrations that have a significant impact on the psf, so lets see how we can model this!
+It is very common for an optical system to have aberrations that have a significant impact on the psf, so let's see how we can model this!

 ```python